rnarkk/knuffel/derive/derive_decode.md

 }
 ```

-In this case property may not exists or may be set to `null`:
+In this case properties may not exist or may be set to `null`:
 ```kdl
 node name=null
 ```